 Cosmos: A Personal Voyage

-Cosmos: A Personal Voyage is a thirteen-part television series written by Carl Sagan, Ann Druyan, and Steven Soter, with Sagan as presenter.
+Cosmos: A Personal Voyage is a thirteen-part documentary series written by Carl Sagan, Ann Druyan, and Steven Soter, with Sagan as presenter.
 It was executive-produced by Adrian Malone, produced by David Kennard, Geoffrey Haines-Stiles and Gregory Andorfer, and directed by the producers and David Oyster, Richard Wells, Tom Weidlinger, and others.
-It covered a wide range of scientific subjects including the origin of life and a perspective of our place in the universe.
+It covered a wide range of scientific subjects including the origin of life and a perspective of our place in the universe. (from wikipedia.org)

 Episode 01 - The Shores of the Cosmic Ocean